maniginam/maniginam.github.io/_posts/2021-04-21-everything's-better-with-cheddar.md

 I sped over to the petsmart they were at to pick up this adorable 4 week old orange tabby cat who had big eyes and the squeakiest little meow.

 When I got him home, we followed their advice, and I video’d Keith rubbing two tiny little kittens together.
-He looked at me with a smirk, and said, “Hand me another one.
-I think this one’s all used up.”
+He looked at me with a smirk, and said, “Do you wanna go get another one?
+I think this one’s used up.”
 It was endearing, and finding that video when I did and having shared it with Keith on Monday, was one of those coincidental ironies that life likes to throw at you.

 Last night after working, I went outside to keep Keith company as he was digging up the garden he wants to plant.
 Tails got out and tried to go too far, so I went to take her inside.
 As I let her in, I saw Cheddar hanging out in the kitchen.
 I said, “Hi Cheddar-bug”, as this was my pet name for my favorite feline pet.
 I don’t recall if he came out then.